SFCMN/package-json-comment/README.md

   "bugs": {
     "url": "https://github.com/SFCMN/package-json-comment/issues"
   },
-  "homepage": "https://github.com/SFCMN/package-json-comment#readme",
-  "package-json-comment": "This is a comment", "scripts": {
+  "package-json-comment": "This is a test to verify that the package itself is available", "homepage": "https://github.com/SFCMN/package-json-comment#readme", "scripts": {
     "lint": "eslint --ext .js .",
     "package-json-comment": "This is a comment"